GeezerHiker

 Heliotrope Ridge

-Filed under: Geology, Hiking, Mount Baker, North Cascades — geezerwriter @ 1:35 pm
+Filed under: Geology, Hiking, North Cascades — Tags: — geezerwriter @ 1:35 pm

 On Sunday, July 18, I drove out to Douglas Fir Forest Service campground near Glacier, set up my camp at 2:00 in the afternoon and headed right out to hike.
 My plan to explore the Skyline Divide trail for snow conditions was thwarted when I turned onto Dead Horse Creek Road (FS #37) and was greeted by an orange sign announcing the closure of the road at mile 7.1, a good 5 miles short of the trailhead.
 So I switched to Plan B and headed on up Glacier Creek Road (FS #39) to Heliotrope Ridge, which I had been planning to do the next morning.
 I would then have all evening to decide where, if anywhere, to go the next day.